How to Get a Wikipedia Page and How to Be Eligible

-Want to know how to create a Wikipedia page?
+Want to know how to get a Wikipedia page?
 The most important thing for the subject to have is notability.
 The subject of the article must either have it, or notability needs to be created.
-The guidelines in this article will help you understand the building blocks that go into creating a Wikipedia page, and how to engineer them.
+The guidelines in this article will help you understand the building blocks that go into creating a Wikipedia page and how to engineer them.

 Notability is a concept used by Wikipedia editors to determine whether a subject merits an article.
 It’s important to note that the notability guideline does not determine the content of an article – just its existence.